jaredrkozar/SocialMediaDatabase/README.md

 - Make sure to enter your SQL username and password in the commonfunctions.js file.

+- create a new schema in SQLWorkbench named SocialMedia (or you can choose any name)

-- run the tableScripts.sql in SQLWorkbench
+- run the tableScripts.sql in SQLWorkbench to create the tables

-- Make sure to change "SocialMedia" to your database name using find and replace
+- If you changed the database name to something other than SocialMedia, make sure to change the SQL calls in the code using find and replace

 3. RUNNING THE PROGRAM